Undergraduate Research Grants

-- All applications must be submitted in English by the supervisor using the grant application form.
-(You will need to download and save a copy of the application form before you can complete it).
+- All applications must be submitted in English by the academic project supervisor using the grant application form (please note: you will need to download and save a copy of the application form before you can complete it).

-- If the application is successful, the supervisor then selects a suitable student(s) to undertake the project
+- If the application is successful, the academic project supervisor then selects a suitable student(s) to undertake the project.

-For a research project to be eligible for an Undergraduate Research Grant it must be:
+For a research project to be eligible for a grant it must be: